Inevitable/linux-sysadmin-interview-questions/README.md

 * Which Linux file types do you know? `regular files, directories, block file, pipe, character device files, symbolic links, socket files`
 * What is the difference between a process and a thread?
 And parent and child processes after a fork system call?
 * What is the difference between exec and fork?
-* What is "nohup" used for?
+* What is "nohup" used for? `Ignores hangup sig.
+Will allow shell ops/scripts to run after session end/ssh disconnect`
 * What is the difference between these two commands?
  * ```myvar=hello```
  * ```export myvar=hello```
 * How many NTP servers would you configure in your local ntp.conf?
 * What does the column 'reach' mean in ```ntpq -p``` output?
 * You need to upgrade kernel at 100-1000 servers, how you would do this?
-* How can you get Host, Channel, ID, LUN of SCSI disk?
+* How can you get Host, Channel, ID, LUN of SCSI disk? `Typically 'cat /proc/scsi/scsi' or more preferrably you'll be running multipath and can query there.`
-* How can you limit process memory usage?
+* How can you limit process memory usage? `ulimit, setrlimit for processes which spawn no children, or the popular timeout script to cage process and forks by time or memory`
-* What is bash quick substitution/caret replace(^x^y)?
+* What is bash quick substitution/caret replace(^x^y)? `allows one to re-run last command replacing the first instance of x with y`
 * Do you know of any alternative shells?
-If so, have you used any?
+If so, have you used any? `zsh`
-* What is a tarpipe (or, how would you go about copying everything, including hardlinks and special files, from one server to another)?
+* What is a tarpipe (or, how would you go about copying everything, including hardlinks and special files, from one server to another)? `Depends on the properties of the data to copy.
+Millions of small files would call for a tarpipe to reduce fstat calls.
+Most everything else is well served by parallel tarpipes`

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>